A Fast, Closed-Form Bandwidth Selector for the Beta Kernel Density Estimator: Empirical evaluation: Experimental setup

 For each distribution and method listed in Section \ref{sec:compeatingMethods}, we fit the method to samples of sizes $n=50, 100, 250, 500, 1000, 2000$.
 However, for the ``hard'' distributions, the \oracle methods and the methods that directly minimize the ISE are not available because the integrals either diverge or are numerically unstable.
 We ran 1000 independent trials for each distribution, method, and sample size, resulting in 48000 repetitions.

 For each method, distribution, and sample size, we recorded the computation time, LSCV score, and, with the exception of the ``hard'' distributions (where it cannot be computed), we also recorded the ISE score.
-For \rot, we also recorded whether the heuristic fallback rule was applied or not.
+For the \rot, we also recorded whether the heuristic fallback rule was applied.
+To assess the statistical significance of the performance differences across the 1,000 trials, we applied the nonparametric Wilcoxon signed-rank test.